lcorrealopes/home/index.md

 - My doctoral thesis: [**Profinite groups acting acylindrically on profinite trees**](assets/files/profinite-groups-acting-acylindrically-on-profinite-trees.pdf)

-**Profinite groups, free constructions and some Bass-Serre theory:**

-These texts are some interesting parts of my personal notes written in preparation for my PhD Algebra Exam.
-I will upload the archives randomly.
-Unfortunatelly they are only in portuguese at the time but I will upload an english version as soon as possible :)

-- Part I: something about profinite groups.
-- Part II: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free-Projective.pdf">Free vs Projective Groups</a>.
-- Part III: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free product.pdf">Free Products</a>.
-- Part IV: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Amalgamated product.pdf">Amalgamated Products</a>.
-- Part V: something about HNN-extensions.
-- Part VI: something about Bass-Serre theory.

 ## Book Recommendations

 If you are an undergrad student, these are some good (*in my opinion*) books to construct a strong mathematical base: